Light in painting

-The technical representation of light has evolved throughout the history of painting, and various techniques have been created over time to capture it, such as shading, chiaroscuro, sfumato, or tenebrism.
-On the other hand, light has been a particularly determining factor in various periods and styles, such as Renaissance, Baroque, Impressionism, or Fauvism.
-The greater emphasis given to the expression of light in painting is called "luminism", a term generally applied to various styles such as Baroque tenebrism and impressionism, as well as to various movements of the late 19th century and early 20th century such as American, Belgian, and Valencian luminism.
+The depiction of light has evolved throughout the history of painting, giving rise to techniques such as shading, chiaroscuro, sfumato, or tenebrism.
+Light has been especially influential in periods and styles including the Renaissance, Baroque, Impressionism, or Fauvism.
+The heightened attention to light in painting is known as "luminism", a termterm applied to styles such as Baroque tenebrism and Impressionism, as well as to movements of the late 19th and early 20th centuries, including American, Belgian, and Valencian luminism.